 Post Project Requirements (PPR)

-In addition to your expense report, you must upload a 1-2 paragraph (< 300 words) summary of your thesis research in SAFE.
-The summary should be a narrative account of the research you undertook with the support of ODOC’s award, any findings that either confirmed or changed your hypothesis, and efforts remaining to complete your research.
+Research Summary: You must upload a 1-2 paragraph (< 300 words) summary of your thesis research in SAFE.
+The summary should be a narrative account of the research you undertook with the support of OUR’s award, any findings that either confirmed or changed your hypothesis, and efforts remaining to complete your research.

 The deadline to complete your PPR will be specified in your award letter.
-To request an extension, please bring a signed copy of the STRF PPR extension form to the Office of Undergraduate Research located at 36 University Place, Suite 340.
+To request an extension, email a copy signed by both yourself and your faculty adviser (electronic signature ok) of the STR-PPR Extension Form.pdf to [email protected].